orbitalquark/scintillua/docs/api.md

 [`lexer.float`](#lexer.float), [`lexer.number`](#lexer.number), and [`lexer.word`](#lexer.word).
 You may use your own tag names if none of the above fit your language, but an advantage to using predefined tag names is that the language elements your lexer recognizes will inherit any universal syntax highlighting color theme that your editor uses.
+You can also "subclass" existing tag names by appending a '.*subclass*' string to them.
+For example, the HTML lexer tags unknown tags as `lexer.TAG
+.. '.unknown'`.
+Editors have the ability to style those subclassed tags in a different way than normal tags, or fall back to styling them as normal tags.

 ##### Example Tags